typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 <todo>

+--- TODO: SBT Docker Publish

 ### Publishing to Docker registry - Maven

-Add Maven [fabric8](https://dmp.fabric8.io/) docker plugin.
+We will be using [fabric8](https://dmp.fabric8.io/) Maven plugin to containerize our application.

 #### Multi-module project

-For a multi-module Maven project, register the fabric8 docker plugin on the project's `pom.xml`.
+Follow this section if your application is a part of a multi-module Maven project.

+Add the following plugin settings on the `pom.xml` under project root directory to register the fabric8 Maven plugin.

 ```
 <plugin>